 Tahini and a baked sweet potato, cooked extra long until it is all sweet and caramelized.

-2 servings of Creamy Pistachio Ice Cream – One of my top 5 favorite recipes from the Chocolate Covered Katie Cookbook.
+2 servings of Creamy Pistachio Ice Cream – One of my top 5 favorite recipes from my new cookbook.

 (Photo credit: Probably my mom, back in like 2005… I found this picture buried in a folder on my computer.)